-Accomplishment: CGIA managed a database of statewide geographic data, and provided reliable online access to the public from secure servers; CGIA and collaborating agencies updated and expanded the content of NC OneMap Geospatial Portal.
-Plan: Expand the content and improve the usability of NC OneMap.
+Accomplishment: CGIA managed a database of statewide geographic data and provided reliable online access to the public from secure servers; CGIA and collaborating agencies updated and expanded the content of NC OneMap Geospatial Portal.

 NC OneMap, managed by CGIA, is a primary initiative of the Council that ensures public investment in geospatial data and services will continue to generate benefits for a wide range of public and private purposes.
 Through the NC OneMap Geospatial Portal, users can discover relevant datasets, determine their suitability, and download data or stream data through a web service directly into a desktop or web application.
 Keyword searches and searches by spatial extent make it easy to find content in a user's area of interest.

-NC OneMap is effective because of its extensive content (287 downloadable datasets and 151 live map services) and collaboration with other agencies to deliver data to consumers.
-For example, NC Division of Water Resources uses the NC Parcels web service from NC OneMap to map locations of wells qualified for testing near coal ash facilities.
+NC OneMap is effective because of its extensive content (283 downloadable datasets and 147 live map services) and collaboration with other agencies to deliver data to consumers.
 As data moves from desktops to smart phones and tablets, consumption of geographic data continues to grow.
 Significant investments have been made in North Carolina's geographic data at the local and state levels to serve the business needs of government.

-In 2016-17, the Council's Management and Operations Committee continued to monitor the status of priority datasets for NC OneMap and their respective action plans to support quantity and quality.
+In 2017-18, the Council's Management and Operations Committee continued to monitor the status of priority datasets for NC OneMap and their respective action plans to support quantity and quality.
 The NC OneMap Geospatial Portal features datasets and web services hosted by CGIA, as well as data and services hosted by other public agencies linked to the portal.
-New datasets and web services added to the portal included 2016 imagery for the 27 counties in the Coastal project area.
+New datasets and web services added to the portal included 2017 imagery for the 26 counties in the Eastern Piedmont project area.
 NC OneMap maintains web applications to enable data consumers to view maps and get information through a web browser.
-One displays land parcel boundaries with standard descriptive information, and another displays orthoimagery flight lines to enable look-up of flight date for imagery in any location in the state.
+One displays land parcel boundaries with standard descriptive information, and another displays orthoimagery flight lines to enable look-up of the flight date for imagery in any location in the state.